omega1entertainment/KOSCOCO/replit.md

     - **Video Management**: Supports specific file formats, size, and duration limits, with a moderation queue.
     - **Voting System**: Public voting with anti-spam measures, judge scoring components, and a paid voting system integrated with Flutterwave.
     - **Affiliate Program**: Opt-in system with unique referral links and 20% commission tracking.
 Supports both authenticated and non-authenticated users, creating accounts and affiliate records in one transaction.
 Includes comprehensive payout request and approval workflow with admin management endpoints.
-    - **Competition Structure**: Organized into five distinct phases (TOP 100, TOP 50, TOP 10, TOP 3, GRAND FINALE), with admin controls to transition between phases, ensuring only one phase is active at a time.
+    - **Competition Structure**: Organized into seven distinct phases (TOP 500, TOP 100, TOP 50, TOP 10, TOP 3, GRAND FINALE, etc.), with admin controls to transition between phases, ensuring only one phase is active at a time.
+    - **Automatic Top 500 Selection**: Videos are automatically selected for top 500 of each category based on the highest number of likes.
+Admins can trigger this selection via the admin endpoint, which resets and recalculates the ranking for each category independently.
     - **User and Admin Dashboards**: Centralized views for user statistics and administrative tasks like video moderation, phase management, advertiser account approval, and comprehensive user management.
     - **Admin User Management**: Complete user oversight with searchable table showing all registered users, their roles (admin/judge/contestant), verification status, join dates, and location.
 Accessible via Users tab in admin dashboard.
     - **Email Verification**: Comprehensive system using Resend for user account verification.